-7.1.5 USE
+7.1.5 EXPLOITATION

-The project partners should use the foreground which they own, or ensure that it is used.
-You can use the foreground directly or indirectly in further research activities other than those covered by the project, or developing, creating and marketing a product or process, or for creating and providing a service.
+The project partners should exploit the results which they own, or ensure that they are exploited.
+You can exploit the results directly or indirectly in further research activities other than those covered by the project, or by developing, creating and marketing a product or process, or by creating and providing a service, or in standardisation activities.

-Direct utilisation is done by the project partner owning the foreground while indirect utilisation is made by other participants e.g. through licensing.
+Direct use is done by the project partner owning the results while indirect use is made by other participants or third parties e.g. through licensing.

-Do not forget, that when ownership of foreground is transferred, one of the obligations to be passed on is the obligation to use the foreground concerned.
+Do not forget, that when ownership of results is transferred, one of the obligations to be passed on to the transferree is the obligation to exploit the results concerned.